spancer35/cs2-knife/README.md

 ## Features
 - Saves user knife preferences to a DB (via SQLite)
-- Checks if user in steam group to use !knife command. (this feature can be disabled in config)
+- Checks if user member of specified steam group, if not user can't use !knife (this feature can be disabled in config)
-- Easy to add new knifes after new knife being introduced.
+- Easy to add new knifes after new knife being introduced to game.
 - Multiple languages

 ## Known Issues